ey92/notes/6010notes.md

 - video not the most critical part; screensharing/document sharing extremely important
 - _synchronous document sharing_: simultaneous viewing and editing of document by multiple users

-Workflow Systems
+#### Workflow Systems
 - sequential document sharing, not synchronous, nor asynchronous
 - automate supervision and control, electronically move documents & issue warnings
 - e.g. paperwork

-Managerial Implication of Control and Monitoring Tools
+#### Managerial Implication of Control and Monitoring Tools
 - use employee control and monitoring tools with care
 - there is an optimum level of control to exercise
 	- too little: no work done
 	- too much: treating employees as robots doesn't take advantage of their skills

-A0 CTB
+### A0 CTB
-products: bagel-based meals, fresh desserts, drinks
+- products: bagel-based meals, fresh desserts, drinks
-revenue: selling food and drinks (restaurant)
+- revenue: selling food and drinks (restaurant)
-customers: college students
+- customers: college students
-advantages: convenient location, unique products, many food options
+- advantages: convenient location, unique products, many food options

- Metcalfe’s Law, which states that the value of a network is proportional to the square of the number of connected users
+**Metcalfe’s Law**, which states that the value of a network is proportional to the square of the number of connected users
  - doesn't apply to Uber/Lyft
  - whoever has majority of drivers will slowly win